 The Office of Appreciative Education (OAE) is housed at Florida Atlantic University and manages and develops Appreciative Education initiatives, offerings, news, and resources.
 Jennifer L. Bloom, Ed.D., co-founded the Appreciative Advising and Appreciative Education movements and founded the Office of Appreciative Education.
 Amanda Propst Cuevas, Ph.D., works as the Director of the Office of Appreciative Education to support and expand Appreciative Education initiatives globally.

 In 2002, Dr. Jenny Bloom co-authored with Nancy Archer Martin “Incorporating Appreciative Inquiry into Academic Advising,” the seminal article that launched the Appreciative Education Movement.
-In 2008, Dr. Jenny Bloom, Dr. Bryant Hutson, and Dr. Ye He published The Appreciative Advising Revolution that outlined the principles and tenets of the Appreciative Advising theory-to-practice framework and is a hallmark of this movement.
-In the 2008 book, the authors expanded Dr. David Cooperrider’s four phases of Appreciative Inquiry to the six phases of Appreciative Advising:
+In 2008, Dr. Jenny Bloom, Dr. Bryant Hutson, and Dr. Ye He published The Appreciative Advising Revolution book that outlined the principles and tenets of the Appreciative Advising theory-to-practice framework and is a hallmark of this movement.
+In the 2008 book, the authors expanded Dr. David Cooperrider’s four phases of Appreciative Inquiry to the six phases of Appreciative Advising.

 This six-phase theory-to-practice framework is now being applied to all aspects of educational institutions at both the post-secondary and K-12 levels.
 Appreciative Education and Appreciative Administration applies the Appreciative Advising framework to organizational and administrative contexts.
 Appreciative College Instruction applies the framework within the classroom setting.
 To learn more, reference the selected readings below and peruse our Resources and Spotlights tab to learn how individuals and institutions have employed the framework, and to access research and publications on these topics.

 Our vision is that Appreciative Education becomes THE theory-to-practice framework for leading innovative educational institutions around the world.